Randolph County, Alabama Land For Sale (42 results)

 Bank Owned Farm

 Potash Ridge Farm is a three house MEGA Broiler Farm located in Randolph County, AL. Currently this farm is not in production, but was previously growing for Koch Foods Pine Mountain Complex growing a big bird.
+Constructed in 2014 and are 66x600.
 A barndominum with three bedrooms and lots of room to expand offers a great living space.
 The living space will need a little work but can be repaired easily.
 Situated on 35+/- acres the farm has some open ground and some timber.

 The poultry farm has the following equipment and features: